pasqal-io/horqrux/docs/vqe.md

 ## Optimization

-We will optimize the variational parameters of our ansatz using the Adam optimizer.
+The objective here is to optimize the variational parameters of our ansatz using the standard Adam optimizer.
 Below we show how to set up a train function.
 We first consider the non-jitted version of the training function to compare later the timing with the jitted-version.

 ```python exec="on" source="material-block" session="vqe"